stennety/mywebsite/README.md

 `aws cloudformation deploy --template-file packaged.yaml --capabilities CAPABILITY_IAM --parameter-overrides Referer=myReferer --stack-name davidmerrickdotme`

 # Gotchas
+- You need to manually create the S3 bucket which is annoying.
-- Lambda@Edge doesn't allow env vars, so gotta hardcode that domain name.
+- Lambda@Edge doesn't allow env vars, so we've got to hardcode the domain name.
 - Lambda@Edge has a 5-second limit on timeouts.

+# Todo
+- Convert CloudFormation templates to Terraform